11 Oct WILD CAMPING IN FRANCE. Enjoy your trip into the wilds

 There is no comparison between staying in a closed and regulated area as in regular campings and spend the night in a open area.
 Waking up to the spectacle of a stunning view you have personally chosen on the go, eventually near the beach, lake, river or just a place in a complete peaceful environment has no price.

 For sure you have to LOVE untouched nature and be easygoing.

 Anyway, let’s say you better are a bit passionate about it!

 There are some areas where is super easy to find a place and settle for the night.
-Other times it can take an extra hour driving or eventually you will not find a good spot and will go in a campsite.
+Other times you might have to drive an extra hour or eventually you will have to give up the search and go in a campsite.

 What is Bivouac?